AMALCTHOMAS/bmp180_ULPLora/README.md

 - **/libraries:** Contains code libraries for the ULPLoRa board and BMP180 sensor.
 - **/documentation:** Includes detailed documentation on hardware setup, software configuration, and integration with ChirpStack, InfluxDB, and Grafana.
-- **/examples:** Provides sample code examples demonstrating usage of the ULPLoRa board and BMP180 sensor.
+- **/code:** Provides sample code examples demonstrating usage of the ULPLoRa board and BMP180 sensor.
-- **/extras:** Supplementary materials such as schematics, pinout diagrams, and datasheets.

 ## Getting Started